 And, while spending a lot of money on one isn’t a guarantee that it’ll do a good job of keeping its contents hot, buying a cheap one is pretty much a guarantee that it won’t.

-Off the top of my head, I can think of at least 10 vacuum bottles I’ve owned.
+Off the top of my head, I can think of at least 10 vacuum bottles I’ve owned (actually, some were just “insulated” with no vacuum).
 At first, I bought cheap ones, figuring that “they are all the same.”
 Well, I’ve learned my lesson — they aren’t.
 And getting a good one from the start is cheaper, particularly when it doesn’t cost any more than many that are mediocre — although it will cost more than the cheapest ones.

 If I was just trying to keep coffee warm for an hour while we had breakfast, a very cheap little plastic “insulated jug” — with nothing but air between two pieces of plastic — worked.
 But if I wanted to make coffee and drink it three hours later in the middle of an overnight watch, I was sadly disappointed when I opened it up to find barely-lukewarm coffee.

 In the tropical summer, where it was 90+ degrees all day, a not-too-well insulated bottle held heat well enough to make yogurt — but as winter approached, it didn’t.

 And so I ended up “upgrading.”
 More than once as I discovered that there are differences even between what I thought were all good brands.
 And so I’ve had to replace so-called “good” bottles.
 Here’s what I’ve concluded.

 By far, the best “Thermos” bottles are sold under the name Thermos Nissan (not just “Thermos”).
 They are about the same price as the Stanley bottles (for the same size), but insulate much, much better.
 Not only is the bottle insulation better, but the Thermos Nissan bottles have an insulated stopper, which other brands don’t seem to.